Werner Vogels: Career

 In 1994 he was invited to join the computer science department of Cornell University as a visiting scientist.
 From 1994 until 2004, Vogels was a research scientist at the Computer Science Department of Cornell University.
 He mainly conducted research in scalable reliable enterprise systems.
 He is the author of many conference and journal articles, mainly on distributed systems technologies for enterprise computing systems.

-He co-founded a company with Kenneth Birman and Robbert van Renesse in 1997 called Reliable Network Solutions, Inc. The company possessed U.S. patents on computer network resource monitoring and multicast protocols.
+He co-founded a company with Kenneth Birman and Robert van Renesse in 1997 called Reliable Network Solutions, Inc. The company possessed U.S. patents on computer network resource monitoring and multicast protocols.
 From 1999 through 2002, he held vice president and chief technology officer positions with the company.

 He joined Amazon in September 2004 as the director of systems research.
 He was named chief technology officer in January 2005 and vice president in March of that year.

 Vogels described the deep technical nature of Amazon's infrastructure work in a paper about Amazon's Dynamo, the storage engine for Amazon's shopping cart.

 In 2023 Werner Vogels introduced "The Frugal Architect" which outlines seven laws to make software architectures more cost efficient.